codeHaiku22/bashrc-Awesome-Welcome/README.md

     Displays:

-    (1) Current date and time
+    (1) Current weathe information and forecast for current day from wttr.in

-    (2) Current weather information from wttr.in
+    (2) Current date and time

-    (3) Weather forecast for current day from wttr.in
+    (3) System information (CPU, memory, disk, IP, etc.)

     (4) A random dad joke